 Phloem parts are excellent for heating, or incense making while pore parts are ideal for oil distillation.
 Let's take a closer look.

 Can you see the phloem and pore of the agarwood now?

-If you are still in doubt, bring a heating device with you, smell is hard to deceive.
-Once you smell the genuine one, you will know the fradulent smell easily.
-Shoyeido Kodutu is a good portable, battery operated incense heater, ideal for testing.
+If you are still in doubt, bring a heating device with you, the smell is hard to deceive.
+Once you smell the genuine one, you will know the fraudulent smell quickly.
+Shoyeido Kodutu is an excellent portable; battery operated incense heater, ideal for testing.
 You can get it per below

 So with Agarwood beads what to look for?

-With cultivated agarwood beads, especially young one, there is not much resin (phloem) but pore (transitional state to resin)
+With cultivated agarwood beads, especially young ones, there is not much resin (phloem) but pore (transitional state to resin)